mikharas/studybuddy/README.md

   - Should they want to find more details of the event they can simply click on any event they find interesting and find out more detailed information
 - Event Creation
   - Should they desire to create an event of their own they can click the "create event" button on the navigation bar and fill in the details to create their own event
-- Event Editing
+- (ADMIN DIFFERENCE) Event Editing
-  - When looking at the event details, if you are the host or an Admin you can edit the details of the event at your leisure (in case plans change)
+  - When looking at the event details, if you are the host (i.e. the person who made the event) or an Admin you can edit the details of the event at your leisure (in case plans change)
 - Event Map/location navigation
   - For the more location conscious individuals they are able to click on the event explorer tab in the navbar to see a map of the events nearby
   - The map has zoom in features as well feel free to try it out